Choosing Batteries That Will Fit Your Budget and Needs

-Sealed lead acid batteries began appearing on the market in the 70s and got their name because there is no water servicing required and the battery cases are sealed.
+Sealed lead-acid batteries began appearing on the market in the 70s and got their name because there is no water servicing required and the battery cases are sealed.
 Being sealed is however a little misleading as they still have the ability to off-gas.
-They are constructed utilizing less liquid electrolyte, instead utilizing a membrane between the the plates that is impregnated with the electrolyte mixture.
+They are constructed utilizing less liquid electrolyte, instead of utilizing a membrane between the plates that is impregnated with the electrolyte mixture.
 This mixture is allowed to stay moist due to a chemical reaction of the hydrogen and oxygen gases under pressure to return to water.
-AGM(Absorbed Glass Mat) and Gel type batteries are a form of sealed lead acid.
-The charge rates for the AGM and Gel are faster than flooded lead acid due to lower resistance internally and they allow higher instant load draws.
-Some of the drawbacks to these batteries is that the charging parameters need to be closely monitored to ensure that the batteries do not reach the level where they begin to off-gas.
+AGM(Absorbed Glass Mat) and Gel-type batteries are a form of sealed lead-acid.
+The charge rates for the AGM and Gel are faster than flooded lead-acid due to lower resistance internally and they allow higher instant load draws.
+One of the drawbacks to these batteries is that the charging parameters need to be closely monitored to ensure that the batteries do not reach the level where they begin to off-gas.
 They also require the float levels to be slightly lower than their Flooded Lead Acid alternative.

 Pros and Cons of Lead Acid Chemistry

-The flooded lead acid battery is considered to be cheapest upfront battery option.
-You can build a pretty substantial battery bank for $125-$150 per battery using flooded lead acid batteries available at places like Costco or Batteries + Bulbs.
+The flooded lead-acid battery is considered to be the cheapest upfront battery option.
+You can build a pretty substantial battery bank for $125-$150 per battery using flooded lead-acid batteries available at places like Costco or Batteries + Bulbs.
 You can find some pretty reputable name brands such as Trojan, VMax, and Fullriver batteries in the AGM line for a little more.
-The AGM batteries are going to provide the faster charging rates without the required battery watering maintenance required of the flooded lead acid batteries.
-What has to be the biggest drawback to the lead acid batteries is the weight of each battery.
-The average weight of a GC2 type flooded lead acid battery is going to around 65lbs.
-So for a 690 amp hour battery bank you could end up with 350lbs just in the battery bank.
+The AGM batteries are going to provide faster-charging rates without the required battery watering maintenance required of the flooded lead-acid batteries.
+What has to be the biggest drawback to the lead-acid batteries is the weight of each battery.
+The average weight of a GC2 type flooded lead-acid battery is going to around 65lbs.
+So for a 690 amp hour battery bank, you could end up with 350lbs just in the battery bank.

 The amount of available power from the lithium batteries between charges is one of the greatest instantly noticeable gains when installing the lithium batteries for the first time.
-Having the available power for as long and steady as the lithiums is noticeable with every additional light you turn on and load you apply.
+Having the available power for as long and steady as the lithium batteries are noticeable with every additional light you turn on and load you apply.
 Gone are the days that you turn on the vent fan and see the lights dim.

 The lithiums will be able to hold a much flatter voltage output resulting in a more efficient operation of anything being powered by the 12volt system.
 Even the larger loads like your inverters will cause only a minor drop in battery voltage through most of the battery cycle.
 When the batteries do need to be recharged, they will take large charge rates all the way to 98% state of charge.
 This will greatly reduce the amount of generator run time as well.

-Most RVers are well aware of the weight limitations many face when it comes to load capacity of the RV.
-With the increasing lengths and sizes of tanks that people are looking for, sometimes it makes it a little more difficult to stay under weight.
+Most RVers are well aware of the weight limitations we face when it comes to load capacity of the RV.
+With the increasing lengths and sizes of tanks that people are looking for, sometimes it makes it a little more difficult to stay underweight.
 With the weight demands that are also being added to the RV for the solar setups, it is nice to have an option that allows for the required energy storage in a lightweight package.
-As a standard drop in replacement battery will weigh less than half the weight of a comparable amp hour lead acid and be able to provide twice the amount of usable energy.
+As a standard drop-in replacement battery will weigh less than half the weight of a comparable amp hour lead acid and be able to provide twice the amount of usable energy.
 This will allow for your banks to be smaller to fit your needs.